Paddy Linden: County appearances, car accident

 Linden did not get in on the county minor set-up.
 He was in on the under-21 set-up, but Clones goalkeeper Gerry McGarry had the spot on the team.
 His first appearance for Monaghan was at senior level.
 He got selected for the county team in 1978, succeeding McGarry when Seán McCague was appointed as the manager.
 He conceded four goals at Casement Park in his debut against Antrim, but continued in the netminding role.
 Monaghan surprised when they won the 1979 Ulster Senior Football Championship, with Linden.
 He got a Railway Cup medal next year while playing for Ulster.
 He was involved in a car accident in 1981, but kept on playing despite serious injuries.
-He took eighteen months to recover, but it took a physical and psychological toll on his athleticism and he lost two and a half stone.
+He took eighteen months to recover, but it took a heavy physical and psychological toll on his athleticism and he lost two and a half stone.

 Recovery and national success

 He got back inside the county frame in late 1982.
 He had a place on the 1985 Ulster Championship winning team, which took Kerry to an All Ireland Semi Final replay in 1985.
 He took another Ulster medal in 1988.
 Linden holds his 1984–85 National Football League medal as his most prized possession.
 In 1988 Linden became a household name around the country when at age 33 he won Ulster, County and Railway Cup medals and got an All Star Award.
 He won attention by saving a penalty hit by Larry Tompkins in the 12th minute of the 1988 All Ireland Senior Semi Final.